-A few days later as I got ready for my my post-miscarriage exam (which was originally slated as my first pregnancy exam), I felt a pop and then excruciating pain radiate all throughout my abdomen.
+A few days later as I got ready for my post-miscarriage exam (which was originally slated as my first pregnancy exam), I felt a pop and then excruciating pain radiated all throughout my abdomen.

 I knew exactly what happened, but I refused to fully admit it.
 I drove to my parents, who in turn pulled me from the car when I arrived at their house and threw me in the back of their car to rush me to the doctors.
 The nurse both supported my weight and helped get me undressed for the physical exam.
 Then a quick ultrasound verified what I already knew …

 My fallopian tube had ruptured.
 And I was internally bleeding.
 I called my husband to let him know they were going to perform surgery, he needed to come right away.

 The state of my voice, matched with the circumstances, scared him deeply.
 When he got in his car, he called his dad to let him know what was happening, ending with, “I’m not sure if she is going to make it.”
 He broke down right there in his car, then came to say what he feared might be his good-byes.

 My dad transferred me fetal-position style to the hospital less than five minutes away, as they believed that would get me there sooner than an ambulance.
 I was dry-heaving, and my body began shaking uncontrollably from shock.
 The nurses gave the strongest pain medicine they had, but that only took the edge off and after fifteen minutes, the nauseating pain had taken over.